 Description of the ChickenGuard

-The products were designed and built-in Cambridge, in the UK.
+The products were designed and built-in Cambridge, UK.
 The circuit board is mounted inside a watertight plastic box.
 There is a rubber seal that ensures the lid is watertight.
-A battery pack takes 4 x AA batteries inside the box and a small motor that winds the cord in and out to raise and lower the door.
+A battery pack takes 4 x AA batteries and a small motor that winds the cord in and out to raise and lower the door.

 On the front, there is an illuminated display and three large rubber buttons that are easy to press, even while wearing gloves during the winter.
 On the premium version, there is a light sensor to the left of the buttons which measures the amount of daylight, so the ChickenGuard can open or close the chicken house door at sunrise or after sunset.

 Raise door/menu up

 Lower door/menu down